ember-learn/guides-source/guides/release/getting-started/anatomy-of-an-ember-app.md

 {{/if}}
 ```

-Not only did we cleaned up the original template to be more readable, we now
+Not only did we clean up the original template to be more readable, we now
 have a `<UserProfile>` component that we can reuse whenever we need to render
 information about a given user.